PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 requirements, and independent routes.
 The expected inventory reduction after a correct implementation is 46 to 45.
 No production or test change was made during this audit.

+## QLinear/final-attention characterization checkpoint

+`tests/test_flatbuffer_direct_layout_pass_set_1_qlinear_attention_recovery_orchestration.py`
+now freezes the current and intended contracts for the next extraction.
+The current contract proves adjacency under `optimize_layout_transpose_chains`, the recorded dequant-Mean and InstanceNorm phase boundaries, observation-only raw locals, shared session pass-context identity, all three layout-recovery callbacks, exact recursively nested result schemas, and the retained direct wrapper call counts.

+The strict expected-failure contract reserves `passes/layout_pass_set_1_qlinear_attention_recovery_orchestration.py` and `run_layout_pass_set_1_qlinear_attention_recovery()`.
+That owner must call `run_qlinear_mean_concat_recovery(context.pass_context)` and then `run_layout_reshape_attention_recovery_prefix(context)`, returning both raw tuples unchanged and by identity.
+The lowerer must replace only the two observation locals with `_layout_pass_set_1_qlinear_attention_recovery_results`; both compatibility wrappers and all independent layout-pass-set-2 and recovery-prefix routes must remain intact.

+Focused sequential validation reports `1 passed, 1 xfailed`.
+Ruff, bytecode compilation, and whitespace checks pass.
+Production is unchanged, the unconsumed-result inventory remains 46, and the phase-result store remains exactly 128 IDs and 128 owners.

+At resume, implement only this characterized owner and lowerer replacement, then convert the strict xfail to runtime order/context/result-identity coverage.
+Run the freshly discovered affected suite and all standard gates sequentially under `uv`, confirm the expected inventory reduction from 46 to 45, update these documents, and create a complete commit and push.
+Do not create, update, reopen, or otherwise modify a pull request.